-- 1. Form Stub: This is the last words in the url.
-Keep this short, one or two words. - 2.
-Add the Recipient of the form.
-This determines where the form information is going to, most likely an email address. - Change the text of the submit button if desired.
-This is the display text on the submit button for the form. - 4.
-Check optional boxes in Settings: - Active: Determines whether the current form is live on the site. - If you want to build your form over time, click the "Allow Progress to be Saved" button. - Enable Google reCAPTCHA: Uses Google's captcha tool, which is important for determining if the person submitting the form is a bot.
-This requires that the reCAPTCHA Site and Secret Keys have been setup in the Settings Module. - Encrypt using digital email certificate: If checked, this will encrypt the form submission before the email is sent. - Save Encrypted Copy to Database: Saves the encrypted form submission to the database.
+- 8. Add the response message after the forms have been submitted.
+This verifies that the user sent a form with a custom message and will display after a form is filled and submitted. - 9.
+Check optional boxes - Active: Determines whether the current form is live on the site. - Enable Google reCAPTCHA: Uses Google's captcha tool, which is important for determining if the person submitting the form is a bot.
+This requires that the reCAPTCHA Site and Secret Keys have been setup in the Settings Module. - Encrypt using Digital Email Certificate: If checked, this will encrypt the form submission before the email is sent. - Save Encrypted Copy to Database: Saves the encrypted form submission to the database.
 These forms can be viewed in the Submissions section of the Form Builder Module.